Faadil1234/Faadil1234/README.md

 Hello!
-I'm Fadil Ahmed, a passionate software engineer skilled in Python, Data Structures and Algorithms (DSA), PHP, and more.
+I'm Fadil Ahmed, a passionate software engineer mastering in Python, Data Structures and Algorithms (DSA), OOP, and more.
 I enjoy solving complex problems and am always eager to learn new technologies.

 - 👋 Hi, I'm Faadil1234
 - 👀 I’m interested in software development and open-source contributions